SasmitC/ROS_Udacity_NanoDegree/Project2_Go_Chase_It/Readme.md

    * [License](#license)
    * [Contribution](#contribution)

 ### Requirements
+1. Linux OS or a Virtual Machine for Windows/Mac OS
+2. Github
+3. C++
+4. ROS kinetic version
+5. Gazebo
+6. Rviz
+7. Understanding of ROS service, client, publisher and subscriber nodes
+8. Understanding of Robotics at fundamental level
+9. Understanding of image processing at fundamental level

 ### How to use

 ### Directory Structure

 ### Implementation

 ### Future Work

 ### License

 ### Contribution